Headlands Birding Festival

 Navigate the inland waters of Lake Erie in search of pelagic species.

-Food from Local Food Trucks
+Local Food Trucks and Vendors

 Registration for the festival, individual field trips, and talks opens Friday, August 1, at 5 pm.